Ferdi265/pipectl/README.md

 # `pipectl` - a simple named pipe management utility

-`pipectl` is a tool to create and manage short-lived named pipes that can be used to e.g. control the a longer-lived program using short commands elsewhere in the system without needing a complex IPC mechanism such as UNIX domain sockets.
+`pipectl` is a tool to create and manage short-lived named pipes that can be used to e.g. control a longer-lived program using short commands from elsewhere in the system without needing a complex IPC mechanism such as UNIX domain sockets.